FinweLtd/orion360-sdk-basic-examples-android/README.md

 An example of a minimal Orion360 video player, with interactive hotspots.

 This example initializes 4 hotspots ("Start" buttons) at front, back, left & right directions.
 It dims and pauses the video, and waits for user to trigger start event by interacting with one of the hotspots.
+To get user's attention, the "Start" buttons are continuously animated (floating).

 There is a fifth hotspot that acts as a reticle, continuously showing the position where the user is looking/pointing at.
 When the reticle is moved close enough to one of the "Start" hotspots, a pre-selection animation begins (roll).
-If the user keeps looking at the "Start" button long enough, it is triggered and a post-selection animation begins (escape), video dimming is removed and playback started.
+If the user keeps looking at the "Start" button long enough, it is triggered and a post-selection animation begins (escape), video dimming is removed, and playback starts.
 However, if the user moves away from the "Start" button before the pre-selection animation ends, selection is canceled.

 This is a fairly complex example.
-To structure information into easily digestable pieces, a simple Hotspot class is first represented, and then improved by adding more and more features to it by the means of inheritance.
+To structure information into easily digestable pieces, a simple Hotspot class is represented, and then improved by adding more and more features to it by the means of inheritance.